Bread has been a staple of the Greek diet since antiquity, much like in other cultures world-wide. Definitely not the place for low-carb diet trends!

 In another bowl, measure out 6 cups of the bread flour and add the salt.
 I measure the flour by whisking it then lightly scooping it into the measuring cup.
 Whisk together the flour and the salt until combined.

-If you are using a stand mixer, place the yeast solution into the bowl and use the hook attachment.
+If you are using a stand mixer, place the yeast solution and olive oil into the bowl and use the hook attachment.
 Add the flour with the mixer on low speed and continue to knead with the hook until the flour is incorporated.
 Other wise, add the yeast solution to the bowl with the bread flour and mix by hand until the flour is completely mixed in.

 Continue to knead the dough, adding in just enough flour so that the dough is not super sticky and pulls away from bowl.
 I usually do not add more than 1/3 to 1/2 cup more.
 Continue to knead until the dough is smooth and elastic.